Victor07july/bevel-operator-fabric/README.md

 ## Instalar o operador Kubernetes

-In this step we are going to install the kubernetes operator for Fabric, this will install:
 Nesta etapa instalaremos o operador Kubernetes para o Fabric.
 Isso irá instalar:

 - CRD (Custom Resource Definitions) to deploy Certification Fabric Peers, Orderers and Authorities